 But they were able to win 4 straight games to overcome their deficit, becoming the only team in the Major League Baseball to do so in the playoffs.

-Mine That Bird was a 50 to 1 dog in the 2009 Kentucky Derby.
+Rich Strike was an 80 to 1 dog in the 2022 Kentucky Derby.
 His bloodline was nothing to write home about.
-But the horse brought home the bacon when it counted, amassing over $2.2M in career earnings.
+But the horse brought home the bacon when it counted.

 7.)
 Buster Douglas KOs Mike Tyson (+4200)